sagemath/trac_to_gh/Issue 7486.md

 # Issue 7486: implement automatic definition of undefined variables in the Sage command line (ipython)

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/7486

 Original creator: was